wp-plugins/wp-easy-gallery/readme.txt

 == Installation ==

-1. Upload the `EasyGallery` directory to the `/wp-content/plugins/` directory
+1. Upload the `wp-easy-gallery` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Create new galleries in the `Add Gallery` Panel
 1. Add images to galleries in the `Add Images` Panel